How do you know if you’re looking for passive income vs residual income? And what’s the difference between the two?

 There is a bit of a difference in passive vs residual income.
 However, at the end of the day the important thing to know is that the both make you money.

-The money made through passive and residual income sources is different than money you’d make at a job that pays you an hourly wage.
+The money made through passive and residual income sources is typically different than money you’d make at a regular day job that pays you an hourly wage.
 In fact, the potential for earnings growth can be astronomical.

 Choose today to start finding the right passive income sources for you.
 Which passive or residual income sources are you most attracted to?